alma/alma-woocommerce-gateway/readme.txt

 2. Cart eligibility for monthly payments
 3. Payment method at checkout
 4. Alma\'s payment page that users are sent to upon order confirmation

+== Changelog ==

+= 1.0.0 =
+* Very first release of the plugin
+* Fill your API keys in, customize messages text and start accepting monthly payments!